Characters: Spider-Man: Love Interests

 - Karma Houdini: At this point, Felicia is probably one of the single best professional thieves in the Marvel Universe, but she can walk right up to Captain America and say hello without a problem.
 This is the result of receiving a pardon in the mid-80's after helping save the city from Doctor Octopus and becoming Spidey's partner and a fully accepted member of the superhero community in her own right.
 Her swift defeat at the Superior Spider-Man's hands, and the subsequent fallout afterwards, subverts this HARD.

 - The Load: When she and Spider-Man were together, she felt like this; she was a trained fighter, so she could take on ordinary criminals, but she had no super-powers, so she couldn't help him much against his super-powered foes.
 That's why she ended up getting her "bad luck" powers.

 - Loves My Alter Ego: Becomes extremely weirded out when Spider-Man first reveals to her that he's Peter Parker.
-In Ultimate-Spider-Man, she goes so far as to vomit on him after lifting the mask.
-Though that was because he was a lot younger than she expected.
+In Ultimate-Spider-Man, she goes so far as to vomit on him after lifting the mask due to him being a lot younger than she expected.

 - Most Common Superpower: Apparently, they act as ballast◊.